Gender Inclusive Housing

 - As this community is specifically set aside for Gender Inclusive Housing participants, we recommend creating a roommate group to build the strongest community possible.
 If this is not possible, please reach out to us so that we can assist in a strong roommate match.
 Also be sure to fill out your Roommate Matching profile with your most honest answers!

 - If you would like to live in the Residence Halls in a Gender Inclusive space, you are encouraged to Opt In to the LGBTQ+ Scholars LLP.

 - In order to live in a Gender Inclusive apartment on East Campus, you will need to create a roommate group of three (3) in order to fill a suite.

 - You must apply between Feb 24-28 in order to have your roommate group created and processed accordingly.

 - The person in your group with the earliest selection day will be able to choose your spaces in East Campus.

 - So long as you have your roommate group of three (3) to fill an apartment, you can choose and apartment with three vacant spaces in East Campus.

 Processes for Trans* students requesting singles for medical reasons

 - Trans* students requesting a single for medical reasons will need to work with the Student Disability Resources Office to have their accommodation approved.
 We ask students to work with this office because we are not able to truly evaluate medical records within our office and by working with an outside entity it keeps the reason for the single request at a higher level of confidentiality for the student.

-- Students will need to contact our office directly to start this process, then work through SDR to complete their verification.
+- Students will need to contact our office directly to start this process, then work through Student Disability Resources to complete their verification.